AGraves33/Portfolio/README.md

 - Demonstrated knowledge of CTE's and UNION to find results.
 - Performed groupby and aggregate functions to summarize data.
 - Conducted eight seperate queries to answer questions about the dataset.
--Value: Demonstrates ability to analyze sales data in order to answer business questions.
+- Value: Demonstrates ability to analyze sales data in order to answer business questions.

 Sakila Database (MySQL)
 - Performed multiple joins to combine tables and properly analyze them.
 - Made use of Concat and aggregate functions such as Sum and Count.
 - Used Case to provide conditional logic to queries.
 - Performed DateDiff to analyze date values.
--Value: Demonstrates knowledge of different SQL functions and topics.
+- Value: Demonstrates knowledge of different SQL functions and topics.

 TABLEAU<br/>
 Northwith Traders Data
 - Created interactive dashboard based on SQL queries
 - Used different visualization techniques such as bar graphs, map graphs, line graphs, and data charts.
 - Provides knowledge of yearly sales, top employees, popular and least popular countries, and products.
--Value: Demonstrates knowledge in visualizing data, filters, and creating dashboards that work together.
+- Value: Demonstrates knowledge in visualizing data, filters, and creating dashboards that work together.

 ### Training
 Training: